IDWR2016/Grassv3/README.md

    socks5://username:password@hostname:port
    ```

-5. To run the `getgrass-bot`, execute the following command in your terminal:
+5. To run the `Grass V3`, execute the following command in your terminal:

    ```bash
    python bot.py